badlydrawnrob/anki/source/docs/highlight/index.md

 > **A hot tip for beginners is ... just use CSS!**
 > I'm using [Less.js](https://lesscss.org) simply as it's [a nice way to lay out the files](https://github.com/badlydrawnrob/print-first-css/issues/42).
 There's plenty of time for preprocessors, fancy frameworks, and whatever else takes your fancy **later in your career**.
 Find yourself [a good book](https://www.goodreads.com/en/book/show/10361330) and get learning.[^1]

+Anki (the app) only allows a certain amount of flexibiltiy to keep things from breaking on every new Anki Theme release; you'll almost certainly need to add your colour them (CSS) changes back in every time you import a new release. .
+It's can be tricky to keep things from breaking when new releases a little hard to keep things from breaking as I make chanIf you'd like to preserve your colour theme changes, the best thing to do is update your Note Types

 > There's a bit of a [???] missing how-to guide here, but hopefully it's not too difficult to figure out, until I update things.